Understanding The Right of Way

 A right-of-way is a strip of land typically about 50 feet wide (depending on location) containing a pipeline or other utility.
 Many rights-of-way contain more than one underground pipeline or utility and can be wider depending on the number of infrastructure assets within.
 Rights-of-way exist in various locations, from river crossings to fields to urban areas.
 Pipeline rights-of-way are acquired from landowners, other utilities or government entities by obtaining an easement.

-Above-ground pipeline markers are used along the permanent right of way for easy recognition of the presence of underground pipelines.
-The markers are typically located in a “line of sight” manner within the rights of way, along streets and at road and railroad crossings.
+Above-ground pipeline markers are used along the permanent right-of-way for easy recognition of the presence of underground pipelines.
+The markers are typically located in a “line of sight” manner within the rights-of-way, along streets and at road and railroad crossings.
 The markers provide helpful information about who operates the pipeline and how to contact them.
-The marker does not necessarily mark the exact location of the pipeline; therefore, pipelines in the vicinity of any excavation activity should always be located and marked by contacting the local one-call center – at 811 – prior to digging.
+The marker does not necessarily mark the exact location of the pipeline; therefore, prior to any excavation activity, underground pipelines and utilities should always be located and marked by contacting the local one-call center—at 811—prior to digging.

 For your safety and to protect the pipeline, written permission is required prior to planting any shrubs within the pipeline right-of-way.
 Structures and trees are prohibited within the right-of-way.

 Information on the general location of transmission pipelines and contact information for pipeline operators is also available through the National Pipeline Mapping System.